On the Relativity in Configuration Space: A Renewed Physics In Sight: Introduction

 \section{Introduction}

 Occasionally a fresh look at a well established theory may bring surprises.
 In this paper I will discuss and further develop an approach to description of many particle and extended systems which was considered in ref.\,\ci{PavsicBook,PavsicBled}.
 Related work has been done in refs.\,\ci{Barbour}--\ci{AuriliaFuzzy}.
 Paraphrasing Feynman\footnote{``...every theoretical physicist who is any good knows six or seven different theoretical representations of exactly the same physics\,\ci{Feynman}."} a full understanding of one and the same physics requires at least six or seven different representation.
 According to that famous remark it should be thus desirable to discover some alternative ways of describing a system of point particles or a system of strings and branes.
-The latter objects are amongst the hottest topics of current research in fundamental theoretical physics.
+The latter objects are amongst the most active topics of current research in fundamental theoretical physics.

 Usually, all those objects are considered to live in a background spacetime.
-In spacetime we thus have ``matter" consisting of all sorts of physical objects, such as branes of various dimensionalities, including point particles and strings.
+In spacetime we thus have ``matter" consisting of all sorts of physical objects, such as branes of various dimensions, including point particles and strings.
 But we can look at the situation from another angle.
 We can consider spacetime as a space of all possible positions of a chosen single particle (a ``test particle") while keeping fixed positions of all other particles.
 In other words, spacetime can be considered as the {\it configuration space of a single point particle} relative to the (assumed) fixed position of the remaining particles within the `full' configuration.
+This is a deviation from the standard physical thought, where there are subtle differences between how the configuration and the usual space are to be treated.

 The configuration space of a single point particle is just a start in a construction of physical theories.
 We can include other particles and extended objects into the description as well, and consider a {\it multidimensional configuration space of a system of particles or extended objects}.
 Usually, an action for a system of (free) point particles or, in general, branes, is written as the sum of one particle (brane) action.
 But there is a fascinating possibility to go beyond the existing physics which takes place in spacetime. {\it We can formulate physics in configuration space and take the latter space as the arena for physics}.
 Similar approaches were previously proposed within the context of an infinite dimensional space of branes, called ${\cal M}$-space \ci{PavsicBook}, and within the context of 16-dimensional space of points, areas and volumes, called {\it Clifford space}, or shortly, $C$-space \ci{CastroPavsicReview}--\ci{PavsicKaluza},\ci{PavsicBook}.
 Both spaces are particular cases of configuration space.
 The former one is an infinite dimensional space of all possible brane (or many brane) configurations, while the latter one is a space of all possible polyvectors (superpositions of $r$-vectors) associated with extended objects.
 Clifford space $C$ is a manifold whose tangent space at any point is a Clifford algebra. $C$ can be flat, but in general it can be curved.
 Flat Clifford space ($C$-space) provides a possible generalization of special relativity, whilst curved $C$-space provides a generalization of general relativity.
 Metric of curved 16-dimensional $C$-space can describe, \` a la Kaluza-Klein, the ordinary 4-dimensional gravitational field and gauge fields due to other interactions \ci{PavsicKaluza}.